Navuru/Milky-way/README.md

 # Project3-Dairy-farming
 Author
 Lisa Navuru
-# This is a platform to enable y
+# This platform enables the user to calculate the total output from his or her dairy farm.
+#
+# The owner is able to get real time results and predictions of feature earnings in relation to the current price and milk produced.